Patrick McDonald (soccer)

-Patrick Finley McDonald (born March 28, 2003) is an American soccer player.
+Patrick Finley McDonald (born March 28, 2003) is an American soccer player who was play for MLS Next Pro club St. Louis City 2.

 Early life

 McDonald played youth soccer with the North Carolina Fusion and Indiana Fire.

 College career

 In 2021, McDonald began attending the Indiana University Bloomington, where he played for the men's soccer team.
 On September 26, 2021, he scored his first collegiate goal, in a 1-0 victory over the Michigan State Spartans.
 Ahead of his junior season in 2023, he was named a Big Ten Conference Player to Watch.
 At the end of the season, he was named to the All-Big Ten First Team.
 Despite being drafted in the 2023 MLS SuperDraft, McDonald elected to return to Indiana for his final season of college eligibility.
 Ahead of his senior season in 2024, he was named to the Big Ten Player to Watch list.
 At the end of the season, he was named to the All-Big Ten Fist Team and All-North Region First Team.